cotes2020/jekyll-theme-chirpy/_posts/51AI/LLM/2023-04-24-LLM_DataTuning.md

 - Because LoRA allows you to significantly reduce the number of trainable parameters, you can often perform this method of parameter efficient fine tuning `with a single GPU and avoid the need for a distributed cluster of GPUs`.

 - Since the rank-decomposition matrices are small, you can fine-tune a different set for each task and then switch them out at inference time by updating the weights.
   - Suppose you train a pair of LoRA matrices for a specific task; Task A. To carry out inference on this task, you would multiply these matrices together and then add the resulting matrix to the original frozen weights.
-You then take this new summed weights matrix and replace the original weights where they appear in your model.
+You then take this new summed weights matrix and replace the original weights where they appear in the model.
 You can then use this model to carry out inference on Task A.
   - If you want to carry out a different task, Task B, you simply take the LoRA matrices you trained for this task, calculate their product, and then add this matrix to the original weights and update the model again.
   - ![Screenshot 2024-09-10 at 14.28.38](/assets/img/Screenshot%202024-09-10%20at%2014.28.38.png)